-In Real Life, of course, a foraging bee isn't likely to sting you unless you try to touch it, or you happen to be covered in sweet stuff, or you threaten their hive.
-Honeybees die when they sting (and workers can only sting once per bee; drones cannot sting at all) because their stingers are barbed, so that when they attempt to pull it out, they wind up wrenching it out along with a portion of their intestines: ergo they're not likely to do it unless they think it's really damn important.
+In Real Life, of course, a foraging bee isn't likely to sting you unless you handle it roughly, or it perceives you as a threat to the hive.
+Honeybees die when they sting mammals (the workers, that is — drones cannot sting at all) because their stingers are barbed, so when they attempt to pull it out, they wind up wrenching it out along with a portion of their intestines; as a consequence, they're not likely to do it unless they think it's really damn important.
 (Yellow jackets and most other wasps, on the other hand, have smooth stingers that enable them to be pulled out of whomever they sting, and they take malicious glee in reminding everyone of this fact.)

-Ironically, a true swarm of bees is not particularly hostile note Except Africanized "killer" bees.
-Those attack anyone that gets too close.; some people swear by bee venom therapy' for arthritis etc., and when bee workers kill their queen they do so not by stinging, but by balling up around her and vibrating her muscles until the heat kills her (Mmmm... popcorn...).
+Ironically, a true swarm of bees is not particularly hostile, since they do not have a hive to defendnote Except Africanized "killer" bees.
+Those attack anyone that gets too close.; some people swear by bee venom therapy' for arthritis etc., and when bee workers kill their queen they do so not by stinging, but by balling up around her and vibrating their muscles until the heat kills her (Mmmm... popcorn...).

 The Bee Bee Gun comes a few varieties, such as: